At least 36 killed in Hawaii wildfires as locals dive into sea to escape flames

 More than 2,100 people spent Tuesday night in evacuation centers.
 Another 2,000 travelers sheltered at Kahului Airport after many flights were canceled.
 Officials were preparing the Hawaii Convention Center in Honolulu to take in thousands of displaced tourists and locals.

-Mauro Farinelli, of Lahaina, said the winds had started blowing hard on Tuesday, and then somehow a fire had started up on a hillside.
+Mauro Farinelli, of Lahaina, said the winds had started blowing hard on Tuesday, and then a fire started up on a hillside.

 “It just ripped through everything with amazing speed,” he said, adding it was “like a blowtorch.”